heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] He that never changes his opinions, never corrects his mistakes, and will never be wiser on the morrow than he is today.
+> [!quote] We must never forget that it is through our actions, words, and thoughts that we have a choice.
-> — Tryon Edwards
+> — Sogyal Rinpoche

 ------
 ```widgets